adolfoweloy/adolfoweloy.github.io/_posts/2017-01-15-functionalprog.en.md

 # What is functional programming?

-Although this question was also answered by many people, I wrote here what I thing about functional programming to contextualize the subject here!
+Although this question was also answered by many people, I wrote here what I think about functional programming to contextualize the subject here!
 Furthermore I think it's hard to find direct and simple explanation.

-Function programming tries to bring the bases of math functions to software development.
+Functional programming tries to bring the bases of math functions to software development.
 So functions are the basic element for functional programming as objects are the basic element for object oriented programming.
 As well as in math, functions must return the same output given the same input were provided.
 Through simple functions we can combine them to solve complex problems.

 Languages as Java uses methods to represent functions, but the difference is that methods execute within the object context which they belong to.
 Functions are independent units which does not need to execute within the object context.
 Theoretically every object oriented languages provides the object by itself as a method parameter either implicitly or explicitly.
 That's the way we can reference to the object through `this` in Java.
 Python do it explicitly by requiring the programmer to declare methods with the first parameter to be `self` which is a reference for the object that current method belongs to.
 As an example of `self` usage take a look to the forwarding code: